MusaZakariya/MusaZakariya/README.md

 Born in Kebumen, Center Java, October 29th 2003

 ##
-👩‍💻 I'm interest in many things like creative industry, anime, and also traveling
+💪 I'm interest in many things like creative industry, anime, outdorr activities and also traveling

 🧠 I'm currently learning about geophysics in Gadjah Mada University

-👯‍♀️ I'm looking for a support system like Gf or something like that but yeah I always end up on friend zone
+ಥ_ಥ I'm looking for a support system like girlfriend or something like that but yeah I always end up on friend zone

-📫 How to reach me : just DM me on instagram @_zakariyaaa
+📨 How to reach me : just DM me on instagram @_zakariyaaa

-⚡️ Fun fact : I can swim in many style hehe :)))
+🎇 Fun fact : I can swim in many style XD

 ## 🔗 Links
 [![Instagram](https://www.instagram.com/_zakariyaaa)](https://Instagram.com/)
 [![linkedin](https://www.linkedin.com/in/musa-zakariya-89191623b)](https://www.linkedin.com/)

-and this is my favorit anime
+Because im a whybooo (wibu) so this is my favorit animeh

-HUNTER X HUNTER hehe :)))
+HUNTER X HUNTER